bil-bas/config_leaf/README.md

       value list.size     # Calls object.value = object.list.size
       reverse!            # Calls object.reverse!

-      @value = 99         # Would set @value on the wrapper, not in the wrapped object, so has no effect.
+      ## @value = 99      # Would set @value on the wrapper, not in the wrapped object, so raises an exception.

       ## explode!         # Not allowed because it is protected (raises an exception).
     end